Holographic Schwinger effect and electric instability with anisotropy: Introduction

 \section{Introduction}

 There are many interesting phenomena in the heavy-ion collision experiment, especially under the strong electromagnetic field created by the collision of the charged particles.
 The Schwinger effect is one of the most significant phenomenon in the heavy-ion collision since it relates to the particle production rate.
 Specifically, due to the high speed of the charged particles, an extremely strong electromagnetic field would be generated in the collision so that virtual pairs of particles in the vacuum are able to be excited by the electromagnetic field to become real particles \cite{key-1,key-2}.
 In this sense, the Schwinger effect may be remarkable to understand the process of particle creation and thermalization in the heavy-ion collision.
-On the other hand, many researches reveal that the product in the heavy-ion collision, i.e. the quark-gluon plasma (QGP), is strongly coupled \cite{key-3,key-4} and anisotropic \cite{key-5,key-6,key-7,key-8}, therefore investigating the Schwinger effect in an anisotropic dense situation would be very constructive to the experiment of heavy-ion collision.
+On the other hand, many researches reveal that the product in the heavy-ion collision, i.e. the quark-gluon plasma (QGP), is strongly coupled \cite{key-3,key-4} with anisotropic pressure \cite{key-5,key-6,key-7,key-8}.
+So when the collision occurs, it forms highly dense and anisotropic situation with extremely strong electromagnetic field, therefore the Schwinger effect would appear and be affected by the anisotropy.
+In this sense, investigating the Schwinger effect in an anisotropic dense situation would be very constructive to the experiment of heavy-ion collision.